How to determine your Unique Value Proposition?

-To make sure European travellers do their business with you and not your competitors, you need a Unique Value Proposition.
-This tells them what unique benefits your product or service offers them.
-To determine these unique benefits, you need to analyse your destination and your product or service.
+To make sure European travellers book with you instead of your competitors, you need a Unique Value Proposition.
+This tells them what unique benefits you offer them.
+To determine these unique values, you need to analyse your destination and your product or service.
 Define your target market and learn from your colleagues and existing customers.
-When you have defined your Unique Value Proposition, use it widely to attract new business!
+When you have your Unique Value Proposition, use it widely to attract new business!

 Contents of this page

 - List the physical features and factors of your destination